hgzimmerman/HLWNPA/README.md

 * ~~`&&` and `||` operators are not implemented yet.
 They should have the least precedence.~~
 * ~~Introduce Floats.~~
 * ~~Introduce mutability rules. `const` vs. `let`.~~ Mutability now exists as a system that is enforced after the AST has been parsed, but before it is evaluated.
 This makes it take a constant amount of time to enforce and doesn't break the program at runtime.
 * ~~Prevent reassignment of Struct and Function names.
-Currently, you are allowed to set the identifier for a struct's type to be a number, this has wonky concequences for the type system.~~
+Currently, you are allowed to set the identifier for a struct's type to be a number, this has wonky consequences for the type system.~~
 * Investigate Nom's custom error messages.
 * Figure out how to display a line number for a parser error and highlight the part of syntax that failed.
-* Flesh out the runtime error messages, give them more data related to the error, and implement Display for them so they are printed out nicely when an error ocurrs.
+* Flesh out the runtime error messages, give them more data related to the error, and implement Display for them so they are printed out nicely when an error occurs.
 * ~~When executing a file, hoist the functions and struct declarations, search for a main function, evaluate it if found, otherwise, evaluate AST nodes that exist outside of functions.
 If the file only contains functions and structs and no main function, throw an error.~~ Hoisting and main() execution implemented.
 * ~~Allow the REPL to read a file at startup and access its functions, structs, and variables.~~ REPL after reading a file implemented.
 * ~~Implement an `Include <filename>` keyword that will parse another file and load the other file's AST into the original files's AST.~~ `include <filename>` will now move the AST of the specified file into the calling file's AST.